massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo forgejo-cli actions register - Idempotent registration of a runner using a shared secret

 USAGE:
-   forgejo forgejo-cli actions register [command options] [arguments...]
+   forgejo forgejo-cli actions register [command options]

 OPTIONS:
    --secret value           the secret the runner will use to connect as a 40 character hexadecimal string